Engee documentation

 modf(x)

-Returns the tuple (fpart, ipart) from the fractional and integer parts of the number.
+Return a tuple (fpart, ipart) of the fractional and integral parts of a number.
 Both parts have the same sign as the argument.

 Examples